vpubchain/Phore/doc/README.md

-Phore Core
+Vpub Core
 =====================

 Setup
 ---------------------
-[Phore Core](http://vpub.org/wallet) is the original Phore client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Phore transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Vpub Core](http://vpub.org/wallet) is the original Vpub client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Vpub transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Phore on your native platform.
+The following are some helpful notes on how to run Vpub on your native platform.

 ### Unix